Hike, Van, Train

 The Briefing will be the night before the trek at 6pm in our office which is located at Garcilaso Street 210, Office Nº:213 (2and Floor) in the la CASA DEL ABUELO shopping center.

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
-We cannot purchase an Inca Trail permit without the following information:
+We cannot purchase any Machu Picchu permits without the following information:

-SECOND, we require a deposit of $211.00 USD per person in order to purchase a permit for the 1 day Inca Trail Machu Picchu.
-You can make you deposit by clicking on the PAYPAL symbols on the top of our home page, or you can click on the PAYPAL symbols on our booking page.
+SECOND, we require a deposit of $211.00 USD per person in order to purchase a ticket for the Salkantay Trek to Machu Picchu.
+You can make your deposit by clicking on PAYPAL symbols on our booking page.

 Remember to check your current passport to make sure it doesn’t expire within 6 months of your arrival to Peru!!!
 Most airlines are enforcing the existing law that requires all foreign travelers to have a passport valid for a minimum of six months past the time of entry into Peru.
 Peruvian authorities will deny entry into Peru for travelers not meeting this requirement.

-Weather on Salkantay trek to Machu Picchu 4 days is very varied, due to the fact that it winds its way through wildly different terrain at different altitudes.
+SALKANTAY TREK WEATHER – Weather on Salkantay trek is very varied, due to the fact that it winds its way through wildly different terrain at different altitudes.
 The only place where weather is a serious concern is the Salkantay Pass, and the nearby areas.
 Temperatures here, and at the nearby Soraypampa campsite, can fall below freezing.
 The other camps are much warmer, due to their proximity to the cloud forest.

 We highly recommend you to bring some warm clothes and good rain gear in your day backpack.